DRY EYE TREATMENT

 • Age: Tear production naturally decreases with age, especially after 50.

-• Environmental conditions: Environmental conditions such as strong winds, smoke and dry air can make tears evaporate more quickly.
+• Environmental allergies: Environmental conditions such as strong winds, smoke and dry air can make tears evaporate more quickly.

-• Hormonal changes: The hormonal changes associated with pregnancy and menopause can affect tear production.
+• Hormonal changes: Changes associated with pregnancy and menopause can affect tear production.

 • Medications: Some medications, including antihistamines, antidepressants and decongestants, may reduce tear production.

-• Medical conditions: Autoimmune diseases, such as Sjögren’s syndrome, rheumatoid arthritis and lupus, can cause dry eyes.
+• Medical conditions: Autoimmune diseases, such as Sjögren’s syndrome, thyroid disease, and rheumatoid arthritis and lupus, can cause dry eyes.

-• Eyelid issues: Eyelid conditions like lagophthalmos (in which the eyelids don’t completely close) can prevent proper tear distribution.
+• Eyelid issues: Eyelid conditions like ectropion, entropion, and lagophthalmos (in which the eyelids don’t completely close) can prevent proper tear distribution.

-Contact lenses: Over time, contact lenses may disrupt the tear film and increase dryness.
+• Contact lenses: Contact lenses may disrupt the tear film and increase dryness.

 HOW TO DIAGNOSE DRY EYE SYNDROME?

-If you notice signs of eye dryness, you should contact a dry eye specialist for an official diagnosis.
+If you notice signs of eye dryness, you should obtain an evaluation with an ophthalmologist to diagnose the underlying cause.
 During the appointment, you can expect to answer questions about your symptoms, medical history and lifestyle factors.
-The dry eye doctor may also perform the following tests:
+Dr. Scott may evaluate the surface with the following tests, as needed:

-• Tear break-up time (TBUT) test: This test involves placing fluorescein dye in the eye.
+• Tear break-up time (TBUT) test: This test assesses how stable your tears are by measuring how fast the tears disperse after you blink.
 Once the dye spreads across your tear film, the dry eye specialist will time how long it takes for dry spots to appear.
 If it takes less than 10 seconds, you may have dry eye disease.

 • Ocular surface staining: Like TBUT tests, this test involves putting dye into the eye.
-However, instead of measuring tears, it stains the eye to visualize the damage.
+Fluorescein dye is used to highlight areas of damage

-• Schirmer’s test: In this test, the dry eye doctor places small strips of paper under the lower eyelid to measure tear production.
-It determines the quantity of tears based on how wet the papers get.
+• Schirmer’s test: In this test, small strips of paper are placed under the lower eyelid to measure tear production.
+This test helps measure the volume of tears produced.

 HOW TO DIAGNOSE DRY EYE SYNDROME?

-If you notice signs of eye dryness, you should contact a dry eye specialist for an official diagnosis.
+If you notice signs of eye dryness, you should obtain an evaluation with an ophthalmologist to diagnose the underlying cause.
 During the appointment, you can expect to answer questions about your symptoms, medical history and lifestyle factors.
-The dry eye doctor may also perform the following tests:
+Dr. Scott may evaluate the surface with the following tests, as needed:

-• Tear break-up time (TBUT) test: This test involves placing fluorescein dye in the eye.
+• Tear break-up time (TBUT) test: This test assesses how stable your tears are by measuring how fast the tears disperse after you blink.
 Once the dye spreads across your tear film, the dry eye specialist will time how long it takes for dry spots to appear.
 If it takes less than 10 seconds, you may have dry eye disease.

 • Ocular surface staining: Like TBUT tests, this test involves putting dye into the eye.
-However, instead of measuring tears, it stains the eye to visualize the damage.
+Fluorescein dye is used to highlight areas of damage

-• Schirmer’s test: In this test, the dry eye doctor places small strips of paper under the lower eyelid to measure tear production.
-It determines the quantity of tears based on how wet the papers get.
+• Schirmer’s test: In this test, small strips of paper are placed under the lower eyelid to measure tear production.
+This test helps measure the volume of tears produced.

 HOW TO PREVENT DRY EYE DISEASE?

 When it comes to dry eye disease, it’s important not to ignore symptoms.
 Over time, eye dryness can lead to complications such as infections, scarring and corneal injuries.
-Here are some simple steps you can take to help prevent its effects:
+Here are some simple steps you can take to help reduce your risks:

 • Limit screen time: Avoid staring at screens for prolonged periods of time.
 Try to follow the 20-20-20 rule—every 20 minutes, look at something 20 feet away for at least 20 seconds.